Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Semiclassical limit of the thermodynamic Bethe equations CB

 We begin with a general remark on the Bethe equation \eq{31}, which we repeat here

 The equation holds for an arbitrary real $\theta$.
 However, the meaning of the equation depends on the position of $\theta$, as was emphasized in Ref.~\cite{Yang} (where thermodynamic Bethe equation was introduced).
 If \(\theta\) is chosen within the interval $(-B,B)$, then the term in the LHS is merely the density of states $(2\pi/L)\rho_s$, see Sec.~\ref{FG}.
 In this case, we write \eq{97} as where \(\tilde K_{ss}\) is defined in \eq{K} and explicitly given by \eq{73}.
 This equation alone determines the density of the occupied states.
 However, if $\theta$ is outside of the interval, where there is no particles, the LHS describes a density of "holes", an unoccupied part of the spectrum suitable for excitations.
-Once the density of occupied states is found by solving the Bethe equations \eq{981}within the interval, the density of "holes" is determined by the RHS of \eq{97} evaluated outside of the interval.
+Once the density of occupied states is found by solving the Bethe equations \eq{9811}within the interval, the density of "holes" is determined by the RHS of \eq{97} evaluated outside of the interval.

-In a regular situation the particle branch and "hole" branch are smoothly connected forming a smooth $P_s(\theta)$.
-The semiclassical limit is singular, and this is an essence of the Peierls phenomenon.
-We see that $\tilde K_{ss}$ and the mass of a spinor particle $m_s$ are of the order of $N$ (see (\ref{94},\ref{102})), and balance each other in \eq{981}.
-However, if $|\theta|>B$, there is an imbalance, since the LHS in \eq{97} is of the order 1.
-In the large $N$ limit, the LHS should be treated as null.
-This means that the spinor branch is stopped at the end of the occupied region.
-The large $N$ limit truncates the Bethe equations by forcing the spinor branch to be fully occupied, in complete agreement with the Peierls phenomenon: the Fermi momentum is the end point of the spectrum.
+In a regular situation, the particle branch and "hole" branch are smoothly connected, forming a smooth $P_s(\theta)$.
+The semiclassical limit is singular, and this is the essence of the Peierls phenomenon.
+We see that $\tilde K_{ss}$ and the mass of a spinor particle $m_s$ are of the order of $N$ (see (\ref{94},\ref{102})), and balance each other in \eq{9811}.
+However, if $|\theta|>B$, there is an imbalance, since the LHS in \eq{97} is of the order 1 \VM{while the RHS is of the order $N$}. \VM{In the large $N$ limit, there is no longer a single continuous function describing the solution to the Bethe equations both outside and inside the interval $[-B,B]$.} The large $N$ limit truncates the Bethe equations by forcing the spinor branch to be fully occupied, in complete agreement with the Peierls phenomenon: the Fermi momentum is the endpoint of the spectrum.

-Dividing both sides of \eq{981} by \(h^\vee\), taking the limit and using (\ref{94},\ref{941}) we obtain the semiclassical Bethe equations \be |\theta|<B:\quad -\int_{-B}^B k_{ss}(\theta-\theta')d = \frac{\Delta_0}{2\pi} ,\quad k_{ss}(\theta)=-\frac {1}{ 2\pi^2}\log \left|\coth\frac \theta 2\right|\,. \ee
+Dividing both sides of \eq{9811} by \(h^\vee\), taking the limit and using (\ref{94},\ref{941}) we obtain the semiclassical Bethe equations \be |\theta|<B:\quad -\int_{-B}^B k_{ss}(\theta-\theta')d = \frac{\Delta_0}{2\pi} ,\quad k_{ss}(\theta)=-\frac {1}{ 2\pi^2}\log \left|\coth\frac \theta 2\right|\,. \ee

 This agrees with the Peierls phenomenon: the spectrum ends at the Fermi momentum.